Golf course grounds keepers, Commercial Property managers

 EROSION - ITS EFFECT ON SOIL PROPERTIES, PRODUCTIVITY AND PROFIT (Erosion of Lakes and shoreline article)

-lower yields.
+the landowners and associations.
 The benefits of erosion control are sometimes obscure, but the costs of

 erosion are real.
 Your Real Estate value you can be dramatically impacted by shoreline